-“In a good setup developers and operations don’t have transactional conversations, they talk about improving the status quo”.
+“In a good setup developers and operations don’t have transactional conversations, they talk about improving the status quo”

-Jason Warner - CTO Github
+Jason Warner, CTO Github

-How Humanitec products help you nail self-service
+How the Humanitec Platform Orchestrator helps you nail self-service

 Self-service requires context

-Drive standardization, slash the error rates
+Drive standardization and slash error rates

 Get your workflow under control in no time